Notifications

 Prior to joining the CWF, Gary served as President and CEO of the Petroleum Services Association of Canada (PSAC), the national trade association representing the service, supply and manufacturing sectors within the upstream petroleum industry.
 He was also an independent consultant working for both Chinese and Canadian companies seeking assistance with trans-Pacific trade and investment.

-Gary has been appointed as an Adjunct Professor at the University of Alberta School of Business in Marketing, Business Economics and Law beginning July 1, 2020.
-He is also an Adjunct Professor at the University of Calgary’s Haskayne Business School.
-He has been awarded the Order of St. John, the Alberta Centennial Medal, the Saskatchewan Centennial Medal, the Queen Elizabeth II’s Golden Jubilee Medal (2002), the Queen Elizabeth II’s Diamond Jubilee Medal (2012) and the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta) (2022).
+Gary was appointed chancellor of MacEwan University in 2025.
+He is also an Adjunct Professor at the University of Alberta School of Business in Marketing, Business Economics and Law and an Adjunct Professor at the University of Calgary’s Haskayne Business School.
+He has been awarded the Order of St. John, the Alberta Centennial Medal, the Saskatchewan Centennial Medal, the Queen Elizabeth II’s Golden Jubilee Medal, the Queen Elizabeth II’s Diamond Jubilee Medal, the Queen Elizabeth II’s Platinum Jubilee Medal (Alberta), and the King Charles III Coronation Medal.

 Gary completed a Law degree at the University of Alberta and has practiced criminal, civil, corporate, commercial and real estate law.
 He was appointed Queen’s Counsel (now KC) in 1994 and honorary member of Executive Council of Alberta (ECA) in 2022.